Article VII Duties and Responsibilities of the President Board of Trustees Bylaws

 The President shall have full authority and responsibility for the operations of the College under the policies adopted by the Board of Trustees and the State Board of Community Colleges Code, within the budget approved by the Board.

-C. The President shall also have the authority to execute the following duties and responsibilities:
+C. The President shall also have authority to execute the following duties and responsibilities:

-7. Identify, establish, and appoint lay advisory committees as needed, with consultation of the Board Chair.
+- Identify, establish, and appoint lay advisory committees as needed, with consultation of the Chair.

-8. Develop and present to the Chair of the Board a list of discussion items for consideration and recommended action items for approval by the Board.
+- Develop and present to the Chair a list of discussion items for consideration and recommended action items for approval by the Board.

-10. Oversee all development activities of the College related to grants, the Services Corporation, and special projects.
+- Oversee all development activities of the College related to grants, private, nonprofit corporations established by the Board to support the College, and special projects.
 In addition, receive and accept private donations, gifts, bequests, and the like on behalf of the Board of Trustees.
-Apply or invest any of the funds or proceeds thereof, for purposes and upon terms which the agency or donor may prescribe, consistent with Article IV of these Bylaws; with statutory provisions and the regulations established by the State Board; with the provisions of the Uniform Management of Institutional Funds (N.C.G.S.
+Apply or invest any of the funds or proceeds thereof, for purposes and upon terms which the donor may prescribe, consistent with Article IV of these Bylaws; with statutory provisions and the regulations established by the State Board; with the provisions of the Uniform Prudent Management of Institutional Funds Act (N.C.G.S.
 36E); and, with N.C.G.S.
 115D-58.6.

 The President and the Central Piedmont Community College Foundation shall maintain proper records of all such transactions as information for the Board, and produce them upon request.

-12. Cause to be executed all degrees, diplomas, and certificates awarded by the College.
-Secure signatures of the Board Chair on official documents when required.
+- Cause to be executed all degrees, diplomas, and certificates awarded by the College.
+Secure signatures of the Chair on official documents when required.

-13. Establish such procedures and practices as may be necessary to implement policies and procedures adopted by the Board of Trustees or the State Board.
+- Establish such procedures and practices as may be necessary to implement policies adopted by the Board of Trustees or the State Board.
 Make available upon request such rules and procedures, entitled Central Piedmont Policies and Procedures, as public records of the College.

-14. Serve as a Director on the Services Corporation and the WTVI Foundation, by virtue of holding the position of College President.
+- Serve as a Director on any private, nonprofit corporation established by the Board to support the College , by virtue of holding the position of President.